leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter02/04-Assigning Values.md

     byte gloves = 7 * 10;
     short scarf = 5;
     short boots = 2 + 1;

+All of these statements compile without issue.
+On the other hand, neither of these statements compiles:

     short boots = 2 + hat; // DOES NOT COMPILE
     byte gloves = 7 * 100; // DOES NOT COMPILE